 Stephan Laks (b.1979) is a Canadian dance artist who works as a director, curator, and consultant for a wide range of dance organizations.
-Beginning in 2021, Stephan is the Manager of Dance at the Opera Ballet Vlaanderen (OBV), in collaboration with Jan Vandenhouwe (Artistic Director, OBV) and Sidi Larbi Cherkaoui (Artistic Leader Dance, OBV).
+He works as an artistic associate of Eastman / Sidi Larbi Cherkaoui.
 Stephan is also a member of the curating council for Dansens Hus (Sweden’s International Scene for Contemporary Dance) in Stockholm.
 He is a frequent collaborator with the director and choreographer Alan Lucien Øyen, working in a variety of roles with Øyen’s company Winter Guests and related projects.

 From 2016 to 2018, at the Banff Centre for Arts and Creativity in Canada, Stephan was the Program Head for the Creative Gesture dance program, in close collaboration with former artistic director of dance at the centre Emily Molnar.
 Alongside the development and coordination of a suite of programs contained within the Creative Gesture, he also initiated several creation residencies based around the work of Sidi Larbi Cherkaoui and Alan Lucien Øyen.
 Invited faculty members and artists in the program included Anne Bourne, Carla Kihlstedt, Ellen Lauren, Liz Lerman, Ruth Little, Fernando Melo, Tilman O’Donnell, Alexander Polzin, Adi Salant, Michael Schumacher, Jermaine Spivey, and Heidi Vierthaler.